CodeImprover/CodeImprover/README.md

 **Configuration of duplication detection depends on programming language**
 You probably want to change the configuration file (codeimprover.yaml) to suit your programming language.
-We encourage you to contribute your codeimprover.yaml.
+We encourage you to contribute your codeimprover.yaml file to this open source repository.

 ## CodeImprover Web Portal
 The CodeImprover Web Portal provides code quality information across developers on a timeline.
 It also offers status analyzes of complete branches.